bernwo/AP3082-Ising-Model/docs/journal.md

 ### Introduction to the Metropolis Algorithm

-The pseudo code to each run of the [Metropolis algorithm](https://www.asc.ohio-state.edu/braaten.1/statphys/Ising_MatLab.pdf) can be written as:
+The pseudo code to each step in the [Metropolis algorithm](https://www.asc.ohio-state.edu/braaten.1/statphys/Ising_MatLab.pdf) can be written as:

 * Calculate E<sub>current</sub>.
 * Choose a [random spin to flip its sign](#Flipping-a-random-single-spin).